Composite learning control with modular backstepping and high-order tuners: Introduction

 A high-order tuner (HOT) approach can efficiently remove the negative influence caused by the time derivatives of parameter estimates in modular backstepping \cite{Morse1992}.
 The key idea of the HOT is to apply a linear filter with a sufficiently high relative degree to the adaptive law, such that the exact implementation of the high-order time derivatives of parameter estimates becomes feasible.
 In \cite{Nikiforov2001}, a direct adaptive control scheme was combined with the HOT to counteract the transient process of parameter estimates caused by their high-order time derivatives, improving the transient and steady-state tracking performance.
 In \cite{Nikiforov2022}, a memory regressor extension (MRE) identifier, which utilizes regressor extension with filtering, was combined with the HOT to design an indirect adaptive control law, where the HOT is applied to an extended regression model such that the high-order time derivatives of parameter estimates can be calculated exactly without filtering delay.
 However, the above two methods still need nonlinear damping terms to ensure closed-loop stability and transient performance and resort to the stringent PE condition for exponential stability guarantees.
+Online data memory provides a feasible approach to relax the excitation condition and improve parameter convergence and stability \cite{Pan2024LCSS, Gallegos2024}, but existing results are based on the assumption that all regressor channels are activated in an uncorrelated manner.